 - Made with a more durable yet still completely harmless material

-Check out what others are saying about our properly fitted custom-made mouth guards on Yelp: Reduce Sports Injuries With Mouth Guards Tucson
+Check out what others are saying about our properly fitted custom-made mouth guards on Google: Reduce Sports Injuries With Mouth Guards Tucson

 The Mouth Guard Process

 The process for a mouth guard is harmless and does not normally take more than two appointments.
 During the first appointment, we will take a mold of the child's mouth and images as well.
 Next, we will send the measurements and mold to a dental lab where they will custom-make the mouth guard.
 The child will return to our office once the mouth guard is complete.
 We will see if the mouth guard fits and make any necessary adjustments.
 After the appointment, the child will have the necessary protection to help keep his or her teeth safe during physical activities.